bimrocket/bimrocket.github.io/src/en/features.md

 - Scripting tool (using javascript language).
 - Reporting tool to check conditions on the model objects (supported reporting formats: BRS and [IDS](https://www.buildingsmart.org/what-is-information-delivery-specification-ids/)).
 - Object controllers (a Controller is a program that changes the state of an object when a certain event occurs).
-- BIM Inventory tool to list the IFC types, classifications, groups and layers of the model.
+- BIM Inventory tool to list the IFC object types, classifications, groups and layers of the model.
 - BIM Layout tool to visualize the interior layout of the building.
 - BIM Inspector tool to inspect the IFC entities of the model.
 - BIM Delta tool to detect changes between two versions of an IFC file.